Authored by the expert who managed and guided the team behind the Australia Property Pack

 What property types dominate in Melbourne right now?

-Detached houses still represent the largest share of Melbourne's residential market, particularly in the middle and outer rings where family buyers dominate.
+Detached houses still represent the biggest share of Melbourne’s overall housing stock, especially across the middle and outer suburbs, even though apartments dominate the inner city.

 If you want to know more, you should read our dedicated analyses: